 The epidemiology of plant virus diseases concerns the cyclical development of virus diseases within plant populations in time and space.
 Tobacco mosaic virus (TMV) is a positive-sense single stranded RNA virus that infects a wide range of plants, especially tobacco and other members of the family Solanaceae.
 Mycology is the branch of science which deals with the study of fungi, including their genetic and biochemical properties, their taxonomy and their use to humans as a source for tinder, medicine, wine and entheogens, as well as their dangers, such as poisoning or infection.

-- Track 4-1Epidemiology, ecology and evolution of plant virus
+- Track 4-1Plant virus epidemiology, ecology and evolution

 - Track 4-2Plants virus-vector interactions